 The -logfolder:xxx allows specifying a file to use for a logfile instead of the default log file.

 Credentials encryption - Credentials are stored in database and other data sources in plain text.
 Manifold expects to provide encryption options so data sources can be shared with Server without exposing credentials.

-TCP - Manifold clients connect to Server through TCP protocol, a standard part of networking.
+TCP - Manifold clients connect to Server running as a TCP server through TCP protocol, a standard part of networking.